Heat nukes sperm.

 Saunas are incredible.
 But there's a catch.

-"At the end of sauna exposure, we found a strong impairment of sperm count and motility...
-All these effects were completely reversed at [6 months after stopping]."
+"At the end of sauna exposure, we found a strong impairment of sperm count and motility

 — Garolla et al., Human Reproduction, 2013 [Read study]